 The healthcare call center is not a cost center.
 It is a revenue and retention engine that, when measured properly, demonstrates substantial positive ROI.

 For implementation of centralized call center operations, see our centralized patient recall guide.
 For the impact on EBITDA, review our multi-location healthcare EBITDA guide.
+Multi-location healthcare groups need standardized intake across every site.
+Talk to our team about how MyBCAT provides centralized call answering and patient access for growing organizations.

 Sources